Human rights and encryption: Service providers deployed techniques to prevent unauthorized third-party access.

-Privacy Enhancing Technologies
+Privacy-enhancing Technologies

 There are services that specifically market themselves with claims not to have access to the content of their users' communication.
 Service Providers can also take measures that restrict their ability to access information and communication, further increasing the protection of users against access to their information and communications.
 The integrity of these Privacy Enhancing Technologies (PETs), depends on delicate design decisions as well as the willingness of the service provider to be transparent and accountable.
-For many of these services, the service provider may offer some additional features (besides the ability to communicate), for example contact list management—meaning that they can observe who is communicating with whom—but take technical measures so that they cannot read the contents of the messages.
-This has potentially negative implications for users, for instance, since the service provider has to take action to connect users who want to communicate using the service, it will also have the power to prevent users from communicating in the first place.
+For many of these services, the service provider may offer some additional features (besides the ability to communicate), for example, contact list management—meaning that they can observe who is communicating with whom—but take technical measures so that they cannot read the contents of the messages.
+This has potentially negative implications for users; for instance, since the service provider has to take action to connect users who want to communicate using the service, it will also have the power to prevent users from communicating in the first place.

 Following the discovery of vulnerabilities, there is a growing awareness that there needs to be more investment in the auditing of widely used code coming out of the free and open software community.
-The pervasiveness of business models that depend on collection and processing of user data can be an obstacle for adopting cryptographic mechanisms for protecting information at rest.
-As Bruce Schneier, has stated:
+The pervasiveness of business models that depend on the collection and processing of user data can be an obstacle for adopting cryptographic mechanisms for protecting information at rest.
+As Bruce Schneier stated:

 "Surveillance is the business model of the Internet.
 This has evolved into a shockingly extensive, robust, and profitable surveillance architecture.
 You are being tracked pretty much everywhere you go on the Internet, by many companies and data brokers: ten different companies on one site, a dozen on another."
 Cryptographic methods play a key role in online identity management.

-Digital credential systems can be used to allow anonymous yet authenticated and accountable transactions between users and service providers and can be used to build privacy preserving identity management systems.
+Digital credential systems can be used to allow anonymous yet authenticated and accountable transactions between users and service providers and to build privacy preserving identity management systems.